 We also have to look at the income and expenses of the business itself.
 There are certain expenses that are allowed by the IRS; for example, an automobile is allowed as an expense necessary for the business.
 However, the family law in Florida says that even if you are an employee, you need to have a car.
 So the expense attributable to the business owner’s automobile is included in personal expenses when it comes to determining alimony and child support.

 Is business valuation an art or is it an exact science?

 Fox: It’s a bit of both.
-It has to have financial basis, but there’s always the judgement factor – which creates an art.
+It has to have a financial basis, but there’s always the judgment factor – which creates an art.
 Before giving a value of a business, a colleague might ask which side of the divorce I am on.
-That’s an inappropriate question, because it should not matter which side the CPA is working for.
+That’s an inappropriate question because it should not matter which side the CPA is working for.
 In any event, there will be a range of value for the business.
 I’ll give you a lower value and a higher value, but the reality is somewhere in between.
 That’s part of the negotiation at mediation, but sometimes people are influenced by which side they’re working for.

 In Florida, is it usual to have one valuator on the case or would you normally have one on each side?